Build-A-Merch-Store/build-a-merch-store.github.io/content/docs/4. Azure Function App/Exercise 12 - Creating a Mock Reviews API with Azure Functions.md

     func new --template "HTTP trigger" --name GetProductReviews
     ```

+4. Add the project to the solution (run the command from the solution root directory):

+    ```bash
+    dotnet sln add infra/ReviewApiFunction/ReviewApiFunction.csproj
+    ```

-4. Create a models file to define our review data structures.
+5. Create a models file to define our review data structures.
 Create `Models.cs` in the project root:

     ```csharp
     // Models.cs